The King’s School Canterbury Reviews, Ranking And Fees

 Sixth Formers at King’s are offered a wide range of subjects to study from.
 32 A Level and Pre-U subjects are available, along with AS and other short courses.
 There are two classes of students: 6a and 6b.
 6a students tend to take three A Level subjects although there may be a few exceptions who choose four subjects.
 6b pupils can choose either three subjects plus an ‘E block’ EP or As or GCSE subject or four subjects plus an ‘E block’.
 Sixth Formers are assisted at every stage of their university entrance procedure, hence, 98.5% of leavers are accepted into universities of their choice.

-The King’s School was ranked number 81 among the top 100 boarding schools in the UK based on their A Levels results.
-In 2019, 54% of students scored A*/A and 79 per cent A*-B at A level (including Pre-U results converted), while 70 per cent scored A*-A/9-7 at GCSE (IGCSEs for two-thirds of subjects).
+King’s Canterbury has consistently placed among the top 100 schools in the UK.
+In 2019, it ranked 81st in the UK for A Levels.
+In that year, 54% of students scored A*/A and 79 per cent A*-B at A level (including Pre-U results converted), while 70 per cent scored A*-A/9-7 at GCSE (IGCSEs for two-thirds of subjects).
+King’s Canterbury’s results in 2022 saw a small improvement in these two programmes, with the achievement of 59.2% A*/A at the A Levels and 71.4% 9-7 at GCSEs.

 13+ (Year 9)